quadrantsec/meer/doc/source/install.rst

    This optino allows Meer to write to a Bluedot "threat intel" database alert data via HTTP.
 This requres that "libcurl" be installed.
 You probably don't want this.

+.. option:: --enable-tcmalloc

+   This options enables support for Google's TCMalloc.
+For more information, see https://github.com/google/tcmalloc